Pulitzer Prize for Music: History

 In his will, dated April 16, 1904, Joseph Pulitzer established annual prizes for a number of creative accomplishments by living Americans, including prizes for journalism, novels, plays, histories and biographies, but did not establish a prize in music, choosing instead to inaugurate an annual scholarship for "the student of music in America whom the Advisory Board shall deem the most talented and deserving, in order that he may continue his studies with the advantage of European instruction."
 The Pulitzer Prize for Music was instituted in 1943 to recognize works of "music in its larger forms as composed by an American."
 The phrase "music in its larger forms" proved difficult to interpret for the advisory board and the prize's juries, resulting in controversies over the years.
 One critic of the award said, "The Prize Board could hardly have chosen more offensive words to communicate its message."

 In 1965, the jury unanimously decided that no major work was worthy of the Pulitzer Prize.
-Instead, it recommended a special citation be given to Duke Ellington in recognition of his body of work, but the Pulitzer Board refused and therefore no award was given that year.
-Ellington responded: "Fate is being kind to me.
+It recommended a special citation be given to Duke Ellington in recognition of his body of work, but the Pulitzer Board refused, and so no award was given.
+Ellington sardonically responded: "Fate is being kind to me.
 Fate doesn't want me to be too famous too young."
-(He was then 67 years old.)
-Despite this joke, Nat Hentoff reported that when he spoke to Ellington about the subject, he was "angrier than I'd ever seen him before", and Ellington said, "I'm hardly surprised that my kind of music is still without, let us say, official honor at home.
+Critic Nat Hentoff reported that when he spoke to Ellington about the subject, he was "angrier than I'd ever seen him before" and that Ellington had said, "I'm hardly surprised that my kind of music is still without, let us say, official honor at home.
 Most Americans still take it for granted that European-based music—classical music, if you will—is the only really respectable kind."

 In 1996, the Pulitzer Board announced a change in the criteria for the music prize "so as to attract the best of a wider range of American music."
-African-American composer and trumpeter Wynton Marsalis became the first jazz artist to win the Pulitzer Prize in 1997.
-The legitimacy of his win was debated, as his entry, Blood on the Fields, should not have been eligible according to the Pulitzer guidelines: winning works are required to have had their first performance during the year of the award, but Marsalis's piece premiered on April 1, 1994, and Columbia Records released its recording in 1995.
+African-American composer and trumpeter Wynton Marsalis became the first jazz artist to win the Pulitzer Prize in 1997; the legitimacy of his win was debated, as his entry, Blood on the Fields, should not have been eligible according to the Pulitzer guidelines: winning works are required to have had their first performance during the year of the award, but Marsalis's piece premiered on April 1, 1994, and Columbia Records released its recording in 1995.
 In an attempt to bypass that requirement, Marsalis's management had submitted a "revised version" of Blood on the Fields that had seven minor changes and a "premiere" at Yale University.
-When asked what would make a revised work eligible, the chairman of that year's music jury, Robert Ward, said: "Not a cut here and there...or a slight revision", but rather something that changed "the whole conception of the piece".
-After reading a list of the revisions to the piece, Ward acknowledged that they should not have made it eligible.
+When asked, the chair of that year's jury, composer Robert Ward, said that revisions should have changed "the whole conception of the piece" to make a revised work newly eligible for the prize; after reading a list of the revisions to Blood on the Fields, Ward acknowledged that it should not have been eligible.